bump-sh/docs/src/_help/continuous-integration/api.md

 Thanks to the [Hubs endpoints](https://developers.bump.sh/group/endpoint-hubs) you can:

-- [Fetch information of an existing Hub](https://developers.bump.sh/operation/operation-get-hubs-parameter) including the list of APIs it contains
+- [Fetch information of an existing Hub](https://developers.bump.sh/operation/operation-get-hubs-parameter) including the list of APIs it contains.

 ## Documentation Change Webhook